 Isabela was the one attaching the tulle to the elastic band.
 She first folded each strip of tulle in half.

-Finally, she pulled tight those ends to create a knot around the elastic band.
+Finally, she pulled those ends tight to create a knot around the elastic band.

-Once all the tulle strips were attached to the band, we ended up having a few inches of the empty band.
-But hey, nothing to worry about.
-You can adjust/move each one of the tulle strips to fill up the entire band.
+Once all the tulle strips were attached to the band, we had a few inches of empty band.

 Aww, love this girl!!